MultiAgentPolicyRL/multi-agent-policy-rllib/PPO/loss.md

         observation: environment observation with all agents ('0', '1', '2', '3', 'p')
         policy_action: policy's taken action, single for '0', '1', '2', '3', multiple for 'p'
         policy_probability: policy's action distribution for each agent
-        value_function: value function action prediction for each agent
+        vf_action: value function action prediction for each agent
         reward: environment given reward for each agent

     Return: